 Multidrug resistance (MDR) continues to be a major impediment to the successful treatment of cancer.
 The two efflux transporters, P-glycoprotein (P-gp) and MRP1 are major contributors to cancer MDR clinically.
 The upregulation of P-gp leading to MDR was initially understood to occur via pre- and post-transcriptional mechanisms only.
 However, we demonstrated that microparticles mediate the intercellular exchange and trafficking of bioactive material, including functional P-gp and selected modulatory miRNAs.
 This exchange of P-gp leads to the dissemination of MDR within a cancer cell population.
 These findings have significant implications in understanding the cellular basis governing the intercellular acquisition of deleterious traits in cancers, serving to substantially advance our understanding of the molecular basis of the emergence of MDR in cancer clinically.

-Jaiswal, R, Luk, F, Dalla, P, Grau, G & Bebawy, M 2013, 'Breast Cancer-Derived Microparticles Display Tissue Selectivity in the Transfer of Resistance Proteins to Cells', PLoS One, vol. 8, no. 4, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Jaiswal, R, Luk, F, Dalla, P, Grau, G & Bebawy, M 2013, 'Breast Cancer-Derived Microparticles Display Tissue Selectivity in the Transfer of Resistance Proteins to Cells', PLoS One, vol. 8, no. 4, pp. 1-10.View/Download from: Publisher's site

 Microparticles (MPs) play a vital role in cell communication by facilitating the horizontal transfer of cargo between cells.
 Recently, we described a novel "non-genetic" mechanism for the acquisition of multidrug resistance (MDR) in cancer cells by intercellular transfer of functional P-gp, via MPs.
 MDR is caused by the overexpression of the efflux transporters P-glycoprotein (P-gp) and Multidrug Resistance-Associated Protein 1 (MRP1).
 These transporters efflux anticancer drugs from resistant cancer cells and maintain sublethal intracellular drug concentrations.
 By conducting MP transfer experiments, we show that MPs derived from DX breast cancer cells selectively transfer P-gp to malignant MCF-7 breast cells only, in contrast to VLB100 leukaemic cell-derived MPs that transfer P-gp and MRP1 to both malignant and non-malignant cells.
 The observed transfer selectivity is not the result of membrane restrictions for intercellular exchange, limitations in MP binding to recipient cells or the differential expression of the cytoskeletal protein, Ezrin.
 CD44 (isoform 10) was found to be selectively present on the breast cancer-derived MPs and not on leukaemic MPs and may contribute to the observed selective transfer of P-gp to malignant breast cells observed.
 Using the MCF-7 murine tumour xenograft model we demonstrated the stable transfer of P-gp by MPs in vivo, which was found to localize to the tumour core as early as 24 hours post MP exposure and to remain stable for at least 2 weeks.
 These findings demonstrate a remarkable capacity by MPs to disseminate a stable resistant trait in the absence of any selective pressure.

-Lu, JF, Luk, F, Gong, J, Jaiswal, R, Grau, G & Bebawy, M 2013, 'Microparticles mediate MRP1 intercellular transfer and the re-templating of intrinsic resistance pathways.', Pharmacological Research, vol. 76, pp. 77-83.View/Download from: UTS OPUS or Publisher's site
+Lu, JF, Luk, F, Gong, J, Jaiswal, R, Grau, G & Bebawy, M 2013, 'Microparticles mediate MRP1 intercellular transfer and the re-templating of intrinsic resistance pathways.', Pharmacological Research, vol. 76, pp. 77-83.View/Download from: Publisher's site

 Multidrug resistance (MDR) is a major impediment to the overall success of chemotherapy in clin-ical oncology.
 MDR has been primarily attributed by the ATP-dependent transmembrane proteins,P-glycoprotein (P-gp, ABCB1) and Multidrug Resistance-Associated Protein 1 (MRP1, ABCC1).
 These pro-teins maintain sublethal concentrations of intracellular chemotherapeutics by virtue of their drug effluxcapacity.
 In this study, we report the acquisition and dissemination of functional MRP1 via microparticle(MP) mediated intercellular transfer.
 After we showed the transfer and functionality of P-gp in drug sen-sitive recipient cells, we report the transfer and time-dependent functionality of MRP1 in drug sensitiveleukaemia cells following exposure to MPs shed by MRP1-overexpressing MDR cells.
 We also demonstratea remarkable capacity for MPs shed from cells with a P-gp dominant resistance profile to re-template apre-existing MRP1 dominant profile in recipient cells.
 These findings have significance in understandingthe molecular basis for tumour dominant phenotypes and introduce potential new strategies and targetsfor the acquisition of MDR and other deleterious traits.

-Jaiswal, R, Luk, F, Gong, J, Mathys, J, Grau, G & Bebawy, M 2012, 'Microparticle Conferred MicroRNA Profiles - Implications In The Transfer And Dominance Of Cancer Traits', Molecular Cancer, vol. 11, pp. 1-13.View/Download from: UTS OPUS or Publisher's site
+Jaiswal, R, Luk, F, Gong, J, Mathys, J, Grau, G & Bebawy, M 2012, 'Microparticle Conferred MicroRNA Profiles - Implications In The Transfer And Dominance Of Cancer Traits', Molecular Cancer, vol. 11, pp. 1-13.View/Download from: Publisher's site

 Background: Microparticles (MPs) are membrane vesicles which are released from normal and malignant cells following a process of budding and detachment from donor cells.
 MPs contain surface antigens, proteins and genetic material and serve as vectors of intercellular communication.
 MPs comprise the major source of systemic RNA including microRNA (miRNA), the aberrant expression of which appears to be associated with stage, progression and spread of many cancers.
 Our previous study showed that MPs carry both transcripts and miRNAs associated with the acquisition of multidrug resistance in cancer.Results: Herein, we expand on our previous finding and demonstrate that MPs carry the transcripts of the membrane vesiculation machinery (floppase and scramblase) as well as nucleic acids encoding the enzymes essential for microRNA biogenesis (Drosha, Dicer and Argonaute).
 We also demonstrate using microarray miRNA profiling analysis, the selective packaging of miRNAs (miR-1228*, miR-1246, miR-1308, miR-149*, miR-455-3p, miR-638 and miR-923) within the MP cargo upon release from the donor cells.Conclusions: These miRNAs are present in both haematological and non-haematological cancer cells and are involved in pathways implicated in cancer pathogenesis, membrane vesiculation and cascades regulated by ABC transporters.
 Our recent findings reinforce our earlier reports that MP transfer 're-templates' recipient cells so as to reflect donor cell traits.
 We now demonstrate that this process is likely to occur via a process of selective packaging of nucleic acid species, including regulatory nucleic acids upon MP vesiculation.
 These findings have significant implications in understanding the cellular basis governing the intercellular acquisition and dominance of deleterious traits in cancers